AryanA3735/Covid-Data-Analysis/README.md

 # Covid Data Analysis
-In this project we have analysed the upcoming covid waves based on previous ones.
+In this project we have analysed the covid data and predicted covid cases based on that using autoregression and time series prediction.